-Professional fees decreased by about \$25,000 over the same period last year.
-This was due mainly to a reduction in external audit and review fees due to the suspension of U.S. reporting obligations (see Nasdaq Listing section).
+Professional fees decreased by about \$21,000 and \$45,000 for the three and six months ended September 30, 2018, respectively, over the comparative periods.
+This was due mainly to decreases in tax and computer consulting fees and a reduction in external audit and review fees due to the suspension of U.S. reporting obligations (see Nasdaq Listing section).